 Is it enough?
 Only time will tell.
 But if you think we’re missing something essential let us know – we have 37 days to top it up in a language we speak…

 We are the Campbells.
 On 9 February 2020 we left our house in Scotland (in a small town on the banks of the River Tweed) on our way overland to Tokyo for the Summer Olympics.
+Due to the COVID-19 pandemic we are currently on lockdown in France, still hoping to reach Tokyo, though not for the Olympics.
 You can find out more about us by clicking here or on one of the links above.

 Where we are

 Click here to get all our posts emailed direct to you!